-- How to keep themselves and the school community safe - The expected standard of behaviour they should be displaying at school - That they have a duty to support the Climate for Learning - > The school's key routines - > The rewards they can earn for meeting the behaviour standard, and the consequences they will face if they don't meet the standard - > That the pastoral support panel is available to them to help them meet the behavioural standards

-Students will be supported to develop an understanding of the school's Climate for Learning and wider culture.

-Through the student voice, students will be asked to give feedback on their experience of the behaviour culture to support the evaluation, improvement and implementation of the Behaviour policy.
+- How to keep themselves and the school community safe - The expected standard of behaviour they should be displaying at school - That they have a duty to support the Behaviour (climate) for Learning policy and follow the Hendon's signature strategies (routines) - > The rewards they can earn for meeting the behaviour standard, and the consequences they will face if they don't meet the standard - > That the Hendon's Student's Support Panel (HSSP) is available to them to help them meet the behavioural standards - > Students will be supported to develop an understanding of the school's Behaviour (climate) for Learning and wider culture. - > Through the student voice, school surveys students will be asked to give feedback on their experience of the behaviour culture to support the evaluation, improvement and implementation of the Behaviour (climate) for Learning policy.